 Factors That Affect the Average Personal Loan Interest Rate

 Lenders look at many different data points when they make a decision about whether or not to extend an offer to you.
 The biggest factors are credit score, credit history, employment stats, and debt-to-income ratio.
 You have probably already heard that your credit score will be the biggest factor in whether or not you qualify and it can also affect the average personal loan interest rate you get.
 Many lenders will have strict cut-offs for credit scores but some lenders, especially online, can be more flexible.
 Other factors, like your credit history, also play a role.

 Your lender may consider your employment history and current financial status.
 Some lenders ask that you provide proof of income, whether it’s part-time or full time.
 Some lenders can require that you have a minimum personal or household income and if there is a requirement for this, you will need to show documentation.

 You also need to make sure that you work with a credible lender.
 Doing your own research is always a smart idea, and you can also go to Loanry for guidance.
 We partnered up with Fiona to bring you reputable lenders.
-You can put in your information if you are interested in a loan, and see if you get some offers:

 Why You Should Care About Personal Loan Interest Rates

 Interest rates work both ways.
 When you borrow money, the interest rate is the amount the lender charges you for the use of their money.
 On the other side, when a bank borrows money from your savings account, you then earn interest the bank pays for the use of the funds.
 Interest rates will drive U.S. economic growth.
 This will impact the costs of other loans and how much return you get from your savings.